 The first martyred apostle was James, the brother of John.
 King Herod put him to death by the sword in 44 AD.

 The second apostle who bore the name James was James the Younger, the brother of Jesus.
 He stayed in Jerusalem to lead the Jewish Christians after Pentecost.
-He led them until his death by stoning in 62 AD.
+James led them until his death by stoning in 62 AD.
 He is buried at the tomb under St. James Cathedral in Jerusalem.

 From Jerusalem, Peter went to Antioch.
 He led them as the first bishop.
 Then he visited the Corinthian church founded by Paul.
 His last years were spent in Rome before being martyred with St. Paul at the time of the Roman Emperor Nero.
 His tomb is believed to be below St. Peter’s Basilica.